CROSS STITCH TECHNIQUE

 This keeps everything tidy and out of the way while you do the stitching.

-Choose the best needle - blunt for knits, sharp for more firmly woven fabrics.
+Use a blunt needle for knits, or a sharp needle for more firmly woven fabrics.

 Start stitching from the centre of your waste canvas and pattern, to ensure the design will fit properly.
 This may not be the centre of your garment.

-Keep your tension snug but not tight, make sure all top stitches lay in the same direction and don't carry the thread too far across the back of the work.
+Keep your tension snug but not tight, make sure all top stitches lay in the same direction and don't carry the thread too far across the back.
 When fastening off, don't take the needle through the threads of the canvas, as this will make removal difficult.

 Remove your basting stitches.